semanticarts/ontology-toolkit/README.md

                         value to 0 disables this behavior.
   -v VERSION, --version VERSION
                         Version to place in graphic
-  -w [WEE ...], --wee [WEE ...]
+  -w [WEE [WEE ...]], --wee [WEE [WEE ...]]
                         For ontologies matching the patterns specified, only render the name and import information.
-If no patterns are specified, applies to all onotologies.
+If no patterns are specified, applies to all ontologies.
+  --label-language LABEL_LANGUAGE
+                        In case entities have labels in multiple languages, select either the specified language (default: en) or a non-lanugage label.
   --hide [HIDE [HIDE ...]]
                         When visualizing data, hide classes and properties matching the regexpatterns specified with this option.